gnugat-legacy/SoulMeMaybe/doc/04-console.md

 Calling the `run` method will:

-* set the input and a colorful output;
 * call the `doRun` method:
-  * check the PHP version;
   * manage the options of the application;
-  * sets the help command as the default behavior;
+  * set the help command as the default behavior;
-  * runs the command.
+  * run the command.
-* exits with the proper code.
+* exit with the proper code.